marcominerva/DatabaseGPT/README.md

 }
 ```

-#### Using the console test application.
+#### Using the console test application

-The [DatabaseGptConsole](https://github.com/marcominerva/DatabaseGPT/tree/master/src/DatabaseGptConsole) project is a .NET console application that can be used to test the library.
+The [DatabaseGptConsole](https://github.com/marcominerva/DatabaseGPT/tree/master/samples/DatabaseGptConsole) project is a .NET console application that can be used to test the library.
 It requires .NET 7.0 SDK or later.
-If you just want to run the application, you can safely download the binaries from the [Releases section](https://github.com/marcominerva/DatabaseGPT/releases/tag/v1.1.2).
+If you just want to run the application, you can safely download the binaries from the [Releases section](https://github.com/marcominerva/DatabaseGPT/releases).

 You need to set the required values in the [appsettings.json](https://github.com/marcominerva/DatabaseGPT/blob/master/src/DatabaseGptConsole/appsettings.json) file: